quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Explicit Congestion Notification Attacks {#security-ecn}

-An on-path attacker may manipulate the value of ECN codepoints in the IP header to influence the sender's rate. {{!RFC3168}} discusses manipulations and their effects in more detail.
+An on-path attacker could manipulate the value of ECN codepoints in the IP header to influence the sender's rate. {{!RFC3168}} discusses manipulations and their effects in more detail.

 An on-the-side attacker can duplicate and send packets with modified ECN codepoints to affect the sender's rate.
 If duplicate packets are discarded by a